Euro S50 Single Vanos

 Note: Splined shaft cover will turn with difficulty due to thread locker.

-Bearing top washer will likely be bound to splined shaft cover inner recess and come out with cover.
+The bearing top washer will likely bind to the inner recess of the splined shaft cover and come out with it.

 Remove splined shaft center washer / stud (hand).